Country pages guideHow to use our country pages when researching country related travel health risks

 Diphtheria vaccination will no longer be listed on our country pages in the vaccine recommendation section.
 Outbreaks of diphtheria or news items for this disease will continue to be listed in the relevant section of the country information pages.
 Travellers receiving a booster dose of tetanus for travel in the UK will automatically be vaccinated against diphtheria and polio as a combined vaccination product is in use.

-Malaria maps are now available for a small number of countries (India, South Africa, and Sudan).
-We will be adding further maps in the following months.
+Malaria maps are now available for a number of countries and some countries have interactive searchable maps (e.g. Bolivia, Brazil and India).
 These maps reflect the advice of the Public Health England’s Advisory Committee on Malaria Prevention (ACMP) Guidelines for malaria prevention in travellers from the UK.